osudrl/TeleJoy/README.md

   * The last bit is a checksum bit that is calculated given the previous seven bytes.
 4. As shown in the [telemetry data buffer declaration](https://github.com/osudrl/TeleJoy/blob/master/sport-half-duplex/sport-half-duplex.ino#L14-L16) in the test program from where this data was captured, `telemetry_data_buffer[12] = 8`, so the exchange is working as expected.

+>Although, as shown above, four data bytes are transmitted, it seems that the controller only displays the two least significant bytes of the four byte number, so it makes the most sense that the two trailing bytes should be 0x00 and 0x00.

 #### Teensy ignoring an 0x83 poll

 ![test3](http://i.imgur.com/ORMPBTY.png)